 .
 The REIT also owns a handful of retail, hotel, residential properties, as well as land sites for development.
 The firm's chairman is media czar Mort Zuckerman (

 Boston Properties leased 158 office properties with 46.5 million sq. ft. of rentable space during 2015.
 About 95% of the REIT's total revenue comes from its 127 Class A Office properties, which the REIT defines as centrally-located buildings that are professionally managed and maintained and command upper-tier rental rates.
 The firm also owned more than 30 office/technical properties that support office, research and development, laboratory, and other technical uses.
 Beyond offices, the REIT owns one hotel, five retail properties, and three residential buildings.

 The REIT owns stakes in some rather iconic buildings.
 It has a 60% stake in New York's GM Building, which was acquired from the ailing Macklowe Properties for $2.8 billion, a record-setting price for a US office building.
 Boston Properties also owns Times Square Tower in New York, Embarcadero Center in San Francisco, and Metropolitan Square in Washington, DC.

 Despite its name, firm's largest market is actually in New York City, where its properties generate more than 40% of its total revenue.
 Its Boston-based properties contribute more than 30% to its revenue, while its properties in Washington, DC, and San Francisco made up another roughly 15% and 10% of its revenue, respectively.

 Sales and Marketing

+Aside from acquiring new properties, the REIT also develops its own.
 At the end of 2014, Boston Properties had 10 projects under construction, including nine office properties and one residential building, which combined measure approximately 3.3 million square feet.
 The firm estimates that the total investment to complete these projects is approximately $2.1 billion, of which it had already invested about $0.9 million by the end of 2014.